-- Inhaled corticosteroids.
-These are the most common long-term control medications for asthma.
-These anti-inflammatory drugs include fluticasone (Flovent HFA), budesonide (Pulmicort Flexhaler), flunisolide (Aerobid), ciclesonide (Alvesco), beclomethasone (Qvar) and mometasone (Asmanex).
+- Inhaled corticosteroids are the most common maintenance medications for asthma, as well as the preferred treatment according to the National Asthma Education and Prevention guidelines.
+These anti-inflammatory drugs include fluticasone (Flovent Diskus, Flovent HFA), budesonide (Pulmicort Flexhaler, Pulmicort Respules), flunisolide (Aerospan), ciclesonide (Alvesco), beclomethasone (Qvar) and mometasone (Asmanex).

-- Leukotriene modifiers.
-These include montelukast (Singulair), zafirlukast (Accolate) and zileuton (Zyflo).
-They are considered a secondary addition to treatment with inhaled corticosteroids.
-In rare cases, these medications have been linked to psychological reactions such as agitation, aggression, hallucinations, depression and suicidal thinking.
+- Leukotriene modifiers may be used as an alternative to corticosteroids for mild asthma or added to a treatment plan when an inhaled corticosteroid treatment alone doesn't result in stable asthma management.
+These include montelukast (Singulair), zafirlukast (Accolate) and zileuton (Zyflo, Zyflo CR).
+In rare cases, these medications have been linked to psychological reactions such as aggression, anxiousness, hallucinations, depression, irritability and suicidal thinking.
 Seek medical advice right away if your child has any unusual psychological reaction.

-These medications — called short-acting bronchodilators — provide immediate relief of asthma symptoms and last four to six hours.
-Albuterol is the most commonly used short-acting bronchodilator for asthma.
-Others include pirbuterol and levalbuterol.
+These medications — called short-acting bronchodilators — provide immediate relief of asthma symptoms, and effects last four to six hours.
+Short-acting bronchodilators for asthma include albuterol (ProAir HFA, Ventolin HFA, others) and levalbuterol (Xopenex HFA).

 Immunotherapy for allergy-induced asthma

 Your doctor may recommend allergy shots (immunotherapy) if an allergy induces asthma attacks and if the allergen cannot be avoided.
 This treatment may be particularly useful for an allergy to pets, dust mites or pollens.